UWE-Ruby/week-25/README.md

 ### Exercise Retrospective

-* What, if anything, did you learn today?
+* What did you decided would make the sample code __better__?

+* What things were easier to implement?

+* What things were harder to implement?

 * What, if anything, surprised you today?